BostonTechie/inv-roll/README.md

     * As a user, I want an easy, user-friendly way to create a new investment
     * As a user, I want an easy, user-friendly way to create data and log that monthly data into a roll forward format
     * As a user, I expect the computer to check my math to ensure proper data entry
-    * As a user, I expect the computer to make sure my data properly rolls from month to month
-    * As a user, I expect the computer to sum up the year by general ledger category

 ### Wireframes
 ![image](https://media.git.generalassemb.ly/user/38962/files/82890d80-6356-11ec-9601-4c84025fc63d)